 I recently completed a Ph.D. in Plant, Insect and Microbial Sciences in the Entomology Emphasis Area with a concurrent certification in Conservation Biology and am currently a post-doctoral research scholar at North Carolina State University.
 My research at NC State involves studying the ecology and management of the invasive fruit fly, Drosophila suzukii, a pest of soft skinned fruits (blueberries, blackberries, raspberries, etc.).
 This research is a great opportunity to expand my experience into agricultural systems and biological control.

 Prior to completing my doctoral research studying coccinellid communities in Missouri, I completed a Masters in Ecology and Evolutionary Biology documenting the seasonal natural history of trap-jaw ants (Odontomachus brunneus) in north Florida.
 Before deciding to join the realm of academia, I earned a Masters in Science Education and taught high school for two and a half years.
 From all of these experiences, I have a clear idea of my desired career: one within the realm of academia.
-Ultimately, my goal is to become a professor, maintaining an active laboratory as well as teaching courses both at the undergraduate and graduate levels.
+Ultimately, my goal is to continue working in academia, maintaining an active research laboratory and mentoring students.

 I believe in the importance of rigorous classroom studies, as well as research experiences for students- I would not be where I am today without the research opportunities that were afforded to me as an undergraduate at the University of Missouri.
 During both my M.S. and Ph.D. programs, I was able to give several undergraduate students a similar opportunity and truly enjoyed the experience; being able to work one-on-one with young researchers and teach them the skills of project design and implementation from start to finish was incredible!